Bondei

 - Naming Conventions And Terms Of Address

-- Names often reflect familial ties and historical events.
-Respectful terms of address are used for elders and community leaders, emphasizing social hierarchy.
+- Names often reflect ancestral lineage, with specific terms of respect used for elders and community leaders.

 - Health And Mental Health

-- Health practices among the Bondei combine traditional medicine with modern healthcare.
-Mental health is often addressed through community support and traditional healing practices.
+- Traditional health practices coexist with modern medicine.
+Mental health is often approached through community support and traditional healing.

 - Mental Health Views